fabien-colonnier/MyWebsite/pages/research.md

 <h2> Insect inspired vision and application </h2>

 The following research was made during my PhD in the Biorobotics team in Marseille.
-My thesis can be downloaded <a href="/files/These_COLONNIER_Fabien.pdf"> Download full English CV</a> .
+My thesis can be downloaded here: <a href="/files/These_COLONNIER_Fabien.pdf"> Link to thesis</a> .

 <ul>
 <li>